frkatona/Sadia_SFGFitting/readme.md

 ## 🧠 Notes

+- To use CSVs stored in a different directory, modify the file paths in the script using their absolute paths.
 - The parameter bounds are enforced during optimization.
 - If any initial parameter is out of bounds, a warning is printed.
 - Peak components are summed in complex space and squared in magnitude to get intensity.